heygent/embanalysis/thesis/src/01-intro.md

 has properties on an information-theory basis that make its use as a learning geometry more likely [@kantamneni2025].
 In particular, their self-similarity can be a useful error-correcting property.

+## The Helix and its role in LLM addition

+During the final process of literature review of this thesis, a paper was found that recontextualized some of the findings seen here. [@kantamneni2025] has revealed how mid-sized language models including GPT-J, Pythia-6.9B, and Llama3.1-8B employ a helix to encode and manipulate numerical values during arithmetic operations.
+The helix gets fit with the operands required, and through structural manipulation via the "Clock algorithm" performs addition by rotating helical representations and reading out the final answer.
+From an information-theoretic perspective, the authors demonstrate that helical representations provide significant computational advantages over linear encodings, offering built-in redundancy and error-correction properties.
+Even with highly precise linear representations ($R^2 = 0.997$), linear addition achieves less than 20% accuracy while the helical approach achieves over 80%, suggesting the periodic structure serves as an error-correcting mechanism analogous to how humans use decimal digits rather than slide rules for precise calculation.

+In looking at the numerical embeddings of OLMo and Llama models, we observe very similar structures as the ones described in the paper, which gives more comprehensive explanations on how the structures are employed to perform mathematical operations such as addition, done from a mechanistic interpretability perspective.
+MI attempts to explain the model workings through the reverse engineering of it, and going through the motions of the network.
+The work presented here will limit itself to graphical visualization of single-token embeddings and feature analysis, although the perspective presented by Kantamneni et al certainly seems to give partial confirmation to the findings here presented.

+\clearpage

 ## Dimensionality reduction and Embedding Visualization